$\Phi$-DVAE: Physics-Informed Dynamical Variational Autoencoders for Unstructured Data Assimilation: Introduction

-In a typical scenario, while parameters of an observation model may be unknown, the observation model itself is typically assumed known~\citep{kantas2015particle}.
+Typically in data assimilation tasks, while parameters of an observation model may be unknown, the observation model itself is assumed known~\citep{kantas2015particle}.
 This assumption breaks down in settings where data arrives in various modalities, such as videos, images, or audio, hindering the ability to perform inference.
 However, in such cases often the underlying variation in the data stream is due to a latent physical process, which is typically at least partially known.
+We refer to this setting, where the observation operator of the physical process is unknown, as the problem of \gls*{UDA}.
+In many physics-based applications, simplified or partially known physics models are available, e.g. weather prediction, soil mechanics, fluid mechanics, but require data to be assimilated into the model to adjust for misspecification, and improve predictive capabilities.
+Our framework is developed with these applications in mind, where we take a physics-informed machine learning approach to allow for the assimilation of \textit{unstructured} data into underlying physical models.

-In this work, we address this problem of synthesising known physical models with diverse data streams.
-The running example of such a data stream, taken in this work, are video data and velocity fields.
-We develop a \gls*{VB}~\citep{blei2017variational} methodology which jointly solves the inverse and filtering problems for the case in which the observation operator is unknown.
-We model this unknown mapping with a \gls*{VAE}~\citep{kingma2014autoencoding}, which encodes the assumed time-dependent observations $\vy_{1:N}$ into pseudo-data $\vx_{1:N}$ in a latent space.
-On this latent space, we stipulate that the pseudo-observations are taken from a known dynamical system, given by a stochastic \gls*{ODE} or \gls*{PDE} with possibly unknown coefficients.
+In this work, we develop a \gls*{VB}~\citep{blei2017variational} methodology which jointly solves the inverse and filtering problems when this observation operator is unknown.
+We model this unknown mapping with a \gls*{VAE}~\citep{kingma2014autoencoding}, which embeds the assumed time-dependent observations $\vy_{1:N}$ into encodings $\vx_{1:N}$ in a latent space.
+On this latent space, we stipulate that the latent encodings are observations emitted from a known dynamical system, given by a stochastic differential equation with possibly unknown coefficients.
+Following \cite{fraccaro2017disentangled}, we refer to these latent encodings as ``pseudo-observations''.
+To be clear, these pseudo-observations are not directly observed, but are treated as observations of the latent \gls*{SSM}.
 The differential equation is also assumed to have stochastic forcing, which accounts for possible model misspecification.
-The stipulated system gives a structured prior $p(\vx_{1:N} | \mLambda)$, which acts as a physics-informed regulariser whilst also enabling inference over the unknown $\mLambda$.
+The stipulated system gives a structured prior $p(\vx_{1:N} | \mLambda)$, which acts as a physics-informed regulariser whilst also enabling inference over the unknown model parameters $\mLambda$.
 This prior is approximated using classical nonlinear filtering algorithms.
 Our framework is fully probabilistic: inference proceeds from a derived \gls*{ELBO}, enabling joint estimation of unknown network parameters and unknown dynamical coefficients via \gls*{VB}.
 To set the scene for this work, we now review the relevant literature.